Ever said, “I’d love to get in shape, but I travel too much?”

 So I plan ahead for a big meal so that I can enjoy it guilt-free, and not see the scale budge.
 I eat protein and veggies for lunch, strategically undereating so that I can overeat for dinner – and not gain weight in the long run.

 #3) Never eat 2 bad meals in a row.
 We have a big “never two in a row” rule at Nerd Fitness.
 Believe it or not, even being healthy just 50% of the time carries with it the tremendous potential for weight loss and a healthier life.
 So, if you eat a bad lunch, follow it up with a healthy dinner.
 Eat fast food for dinner?
 Cool!
 Make your breakfast healthy.

 This is NOT “100% or nothing.”
 Every decision counts, every meal counts, so any decision where you are SLIIIIIGHTLY healthier than you would have been otherwise is a win in my book.

-Ask for a mini-fridge.
-You’d be surprised at how many hotels will have a room with a mini-fridge waiting.
-You just have to ask for it.
-Granted, it might be full of junk food they’re trying to peddle on you.
+#1) Ask your hotel for a mini-fridge.
 Fill it with your own healthy snacks – just make sure they don’t charge you for taking out the other foods!
 Fruit, sliced veggies, and some deli meat will provide you with some sustenance until you can order a proper meal.